samtalks/how-tos/wordpress-social-pt-3.md

   * ns1.digitalocean.com
   * ns2.digitalocean.com
   * ns3.digitalocean.com

   This will now take a few hours to propagate.
-Now we have to do stuff on DigitalOcean's end. **WARNING: Doing this will disable web access from anywhere from a few hours to 48 hours.**
+Now we have to do stuff on DigitalOcean's end.

+  **WARNING:** Doing so will disable web access from anywhere from a few hours to 48 hours.
 2. In DigitalOcean, click on the **DNS** button on the left nav panel.
 3. Click on the big blug **ADD DOMAIN** button.
 4. On the right dropdown, select your droplet.
 By doing so, the IP address in the center will automatically fill in.